Communal cleaning, grounds maintenance and window cleaning

 If you have a health and safety concern about a road or footpath on your estate, please contact us.
 In some cases, the local authority is responsible for maintaining the roads and footpaths in and around your estate – so we may need to work with them to reach a solution.

-Our grounds maintenance team will collect any litter which has blown into the estate with the wind.
+Our contractors will collect any litter which has blown into the estate with the wind.
 They will not remove any bulky waste which has been dumped there.
 Please report fly-tipping here.

 In some areas, we use the same contractor to carry out grounds maintenance and to remove bulky waste, but they will not be able to remove bulky waste on the same visit unless they have come prepared to deal with it.

-Our grounds maintenance teams typically visit several estates in one day.
+Our contractors typically visit several estates in one day.
 They are entitled to a break and may spend it on site.
-Taking a break should not stop the grounds maintenance team from carrying out their work to the specification.
+Taking a break should not stop them e team from carrying out their work to the specification.

 Cleaning teams periodically clean underneath furniture in communal areas, but they will not move customers’ possessions to clean underneath them.
 Communal corridors should be kept clear at all times for fire safety reasons.